Otemba/paypal-to-eth/mining/README.md

 ﻿# paypal-to-eth
-Mining in Ethereum without the need for an account by offering a PayPal transaction in a web dialog.
+Mining new Contracts in Ethereum without the need for an account by offering a PayPal transaction in a web dialog.

 ## Basic concept
 Any webpage may start a dialog by sending and receiving a json file.
+TODO example

-TODO example The dialog is a ping-pong between the browser of your user and the CORS-enabled server of Otemba.
+The dialog is a non-blocking ping-pong between the browser of your user and the CORS-enabled server of Otemba.

 ![States of a happy flow](https://raw.githubusercontent.com/Otemba/paypal-to-eth/master/images/statesWithText.png)